 “My team has long supported part-time and flexible working” she explains.
 “So, when COVID-19 hit, it wasn't a big deal to work from home.
 With half our team in India it is normal for us to be on video calls.”

-Emily notes that the BSSR team is not just about “punching out numbers" – it’s role is central to ensuring Macquarie retains the licenses necessary to operating its businesses.
+Emily notes that the BSSR team is not just about “punching out numbers” – it’s role is central to ensuring Macquarie retains the licenses necessary to operate its businesses.

 “We bridge the gap between Macquarie's business units and the regulators.
 It means we have to understand Macquarie's broader business context and represent that to the regulators”.